Sea Wife: Plot

-Michael Cannon (Richard Burton) returns to London after the Second World War and places advertisements in the personal columns of various newspapers in an effort to re-unite with "Sea Wife", a lost acquaintance.
-Eventually Cannon, who publishes his adverts under the name "Biscuit", receives a letter summoning him to the Ely Retreat and Mental Home.
-There he meets an ill man nicknamed "Bulldog" (Basil Sydney), who tries to persuade Biscuit to give up the search.
+Michael Cannon returns to London after the Second World War and places adverts in the personal columns of newspapers in an effort to re-unite with "Sea Wife", a lost acquaintance.
+Cannon publishes under the name "Biscuit."
+In time, he receives a letter summoning him to the Ely Retreat and Mental Home.
+There he meets an ill man nicknamed "Bulldog", who tries to persuade Biscuit to give up the search.
 A flashback reveals the backstory.

-In 1942, people crowd aboard a ship, the San Felix, to escape Singapore before it falls to the Japanese Army.
-Biscuit is brusquely shouldered aside by a determined older man, "Bulldog", who insists the ship's black purser, later to be nicknamed "Number Four" (Cy Grant), evict the people from the cabin he has reserved.
+In 1942, people crowd aboard a ship to escape Singapore before it falls to the Japanese Army.
+Biscuit encounters "Bulldog", who insists the ship's black purser, later to be nicknamed "Number Four", evict the people from the cabin he has reserved.
 However, when he sees that it is occupied by hungry children and nuns, he reluctantly changes his mind.
-The nun with her back to him is the beautiful young Sister Therese, later nicknamed "Sea Wife" (Joan Collins).
-Later, the San Felix is torpedoed by a submarine.
-Biscuit, Sea Wife, Bulldog, and Number Four survive by going into the water and occupying a small life-raft.
-Only Number Four knows that Sea Wife is a nun; she asks him to keep that a secret.
+The nun with her back to him is Sister Therese, later nicknamed "Sea Wife".
+Later, the ship is torpedoed by a submarine.
+Biscuit, Sea Wife, Bulldog, and Number Four commandeer a small life-raft.
+Only Number Four knows that Sea Wife is a nun; she asks him to keep that secret.
+It soon becomes evident that Bulldog is a racist who distrusts Number Four.

-It soon becomes evident that Bulldog is a racist who does not trust Number Four.
-Later, they encounter a Japanese submarine whose captain at first refuses to offer them aid, but gives them food and water when Number Four negotiates with him in Japanese, though what he has said is kept a secret between himself and Sea Wife.
+Later, they encounter a Japanese submarine whose captain reluctantly gives them food and water when Number Four negotiates with him in Japanese.
 Eventually, the quartet land on a deserted island.
 Number Four finds a machete, with which he builds a sturdier raft, made of tropical timber.
-After completion of the project, Number Four insists on keeping the machete to himself, which heightens Bulldog's distrust.
+After completion of the project, Number Four insists on keeping the machete for himself, which heightens Bulldog's distrust.
 Meanwhile, Biscuit falls in love with Sea Wife; she is tempted, but rejects his romantic advances without telling him the reason.

 Finally, the four are ready to set sail.
 Bulldog tricks Number Four into going in search of his missing machete, then casts off without him.
 When Biscuit tries to stop him, Bulldog knocks him unconscious with an oar.
 Number Four tries to swim to the raft, but is killed by a shark.
-Days later, the 3 survivors are picked up by ship, and Biscuit is taken to a hospital for a long recovery.
+Days later, the three survivors are picked up by ship, and Biscuit is taken to a hospital for a long recovery.
 By the time he is discharged, Sea Wife has gone.
 Here, the flashback ends, and the narrative returns to "Bulldog's" hospital room in London, where he informs Biscuit that Sea Wife died on the rescue ship.
 Heartbroken, Biscuit leaves the grounds and walks past two nuns without noticing that Sea Wife is one of them.
 She watches him leave in silence.